pspiagicw/qemantra/README.md

 - Create , list and run virtual machines.
 - Create configurations to run on demand.
 - Use features of QEMU like KVM , multiple architecture support etc.
+- Features like UEFI available in a simple flag!

 ## Examples
 ### Running a Virtual Machine